 2. Zéphyr Solar: An autonomous solar balloon bringing electricity to disaster zones

 The EONEF balloons can be used for a wide range of sustainability initiatives.
-They are being incorporated in scientific missions like observing wildlife, measuring air quality, and can be used to promote coordination during a disaster.
+They are being incorporated into scientific missions like observing wildlife and measuring air quality and can be used to promote coordination during a disaster.
 It is easily one of our favorite sustainable innovation projects to come out of France in recent years.

 3. The Green Building Initiative

-The Green Building Initiative (GBI) is an international effort towards creating sustainable, resource-efficient buildings.
+The Green Building Initiative (GBI) is an international effort toward creating sustainable, resource-efficient buildings.
 They offer a certification program for commercial buildings that adhere to their environmentally-friendly vision.
-Their goal is to establish a standard of best practices for green buildings globally, as well as providing third-party assessment tools for sustainability requirements.
+Their goal is to establish a standard of best practices for green buildings globally, as well as provide third-party assessment tools for sustainability requirements.

 4. B-Droid: Robotic bees could help us build a brighter future

 B-Droid is just one of several efforts to create robotic bees that can pollinate crops as effectively as their organic counterparts.
-B-Droid's mission is to help boost the natural bee population by giving low-nutritional and high-labor pollination tasks to robotic bees.
+B-Droid's mission is to help boost the natural bee population by giving robotic bees low-nutritional and high-labor pollination tasks.